h5netcdf/h5netcdf/README.rst

 - h5netcdf variables do not support automatic masking or scaling (e.g., of values matching the ``_FillValue`` attribute).
 We prefer to leave this functionality to client libraries (e.g., xarray_), which can implement their exact desired scaling behavior.
+- No support yet for automatic resizing resizing of unlimited dimensions with array indexing.
+This would be a welcome pull request.
+For now, dimensions can be manually resized with ``Group.resize_dimension(dimension, size)``.

 .. _GitHub issue: https://github.com/shoyer/h5netcdf/issues/15